bbauska/W3Cx-4of5-thru-May-2024/README.md

 Professional Certificate program.

-You will dive into **advanced techniques**, combining HTML5, CSS and JavaScript, to create your own HTML5 app and/or game.
+You will dive into <b>advanced techniques<b>, combining HTML5, CSS and JavaScript, to create your own HTML5 app and/or game.

 During this course, you will notably learn: